Food & Beverage Industry

 Relevant Certifications for the Food and Beverage Industry

-ISO 22000 Food Safety Management standards are specifically crafted to ensure that food products are produced, handled, and distributed safely.
+Standards are specifically crafted to ensure that food products are produced, handled, and distributed safely.
 This involves food producers, manufacturers, distributors, and other businesses that handle food.
 It mandates businesses in the industry to maintain sanitation in the work environments, a food safety analysis and control system in place, and an established documentation process.
 Businesses with ISO 22000 certification assures customers that their products have been tested and monitored for potential health risks, and are suitable for human consumption.

-HACCP Certification is an essential credential for food and beverage businesses.
+Is an essential credential for food and beverage businesses.
 It stipulates that companies must establish, monitor, and conduct risk assessments for critical control point limits for food products going through the supply chain.
 Control point limits can include but are not exclusive to expiry dates and best before seals.
 An organisation that has a HACCP certification has proven that they have taken the necessary steps to ensure that the products they produce or deliver are safe for their consumers.